tkluck/GaloisFields.jl/README.md

 β^27 == β
 ```

+The exclamation mark `!` is intended to convey that the macro has a side-effect:
+for example, in the code above, it assigns a variable called `β`.

-The macros also accept pretty-printed versions: more difficult to type but more
+The macros also accept special symbols for specifying the field.
+This is more
-elegant to read:
+difficult to type ([docs][unicode-input]) but more elegant to read:

 ```julia
 const F = @GaloisField ℤ/29ℤ